Photonics/Integrated Photonics Engineer

 Overview

 Join us in shaping the future of quantum computing, biosensing, and next-gen communications through integrated photonics.
 Wave Photonics is building a platform to enable and accelerate the development, mass production and adoption of integrated photonics technologies.
-Founded in 2021, with backing from investors in Silicon Valley, the UK and EU, we are involved in projects funded by Innovate UK and the European Innovation Council Accelerator.
+Our work spans applications from energy-efficient communications and wearable healthcare sensors to rapid diagnostic tools, optical tensor processors, on-chip LiDAR, quantum computing and communication.
+We use simulation, statistical modelling and optimisation techniques to remove obstacles in developing these technologies.
+Founded in 2021, we are backed by investors in Silicon Valley, the UK, and the EU, and are involved in projects funded by Innovate UK and the European Innovation Council Accelerator.

 • Masters / PhD in Physics or Engineering